The best PDF readers for Windows can enable sharing files with any operating system and can allow you edit, annotate or even sign documents.

 SoftXpansion has developed Perfect PDF Ultimate, which is described by the firm as an ‘all-in-one’ application for processing PDF files.
 Available to buy direct from the Microsoft Store, this user-friendly software is perfect for viewing, editing and creating PDF documents.

 Features include the ability to edit page content, generate interactive forms, comment on existing documents, as well as being able to convert, combine and split files.
 You can also add e-signatures and encryption to important business files.
-You can buy Perfect PDF Ultimate for $29.99.

 Other PDF readers and editors to consider